ExaggeratedRumors/ExaggeratedRumors/README.md

 <h1 align="center">ExaggeratedRumors Repo</h1>

-I am a first-year student of computer science at the Technical University of Lodz creating applications for practical use.
+I am a second-year student of computer science at the University of Technology in Lodz.

-Contact:  dgajda.it@gmail.com

 ## Technologies used in my projects
 ```python